 What is 2-factor authentication (2FA)?

 People like to describe 2-factor authentication as “what you know and what you have,” and in the simplest of terms, that’s exactly what it is.
 It’s a method of verification that attempts to authenticate two separate items.
-So, instead of being required to just enter in a password to gain access to your account, you have to supply a password and one additional form of verification.
+So, instead of being required to just enter in a password to gain access to your account, you must supply a password and one additional form of verification.

 What does 2FA typically look like?